Btorre0/spaceGame/README.md

 # ORIGINAL NAME : Luna vs Pickles

+Developed a 2D game using C# and the Unity engine.
+The game implements user settings and data management features to operate the game.
+The game challenges players to navigate a character through obstacles, with game-over conditions based on collision detection and added background particles.

 ## How to run:

 It is best to use UNITY.
 Install these files, then transport them to Unity.